mystasly48/ToshitaiRecorder/README.md

 ## Requirements

-You need to install [rtmpdump](https://rtmpdump.mplayerhq.hu/) and [ffmpeg](https://www.ffmpeg.org/).
+You need to install [ffmpeg](https://www.ffmpeg.org/).

-Also, if you are Windows user, you need an environment that can run bash script.
+Also, if you are Windows user, you need an environment that can execute bash script.
 I recommend [Git for Windows](https://gitforwindows.org/).

 ## Usage